IWAN BAAN photographer

 Who are eligible applicants?

 This contest is open to individuals only.
 No teams’ or companies’ photographs are going to be accepted.
-One applicant can only submit one image or one series of images.

 What are the criteria for assessment that the jury is going to take into consideration?